-The Nasdaq composite enters this week’s trading down over 10% in the month of October.
+The Nasdaq composite enters this week’s trading down over 10% in October.
 For what it’s worth, market technicians consider a 10% pullback an official “correction.”

 So far it’s just that – a correction.
 It may therefore be a bit premature to carve the stock market’s tombstone.